 I’ve only made the one batch, and I think the only thing I would do differently next time would be to watch my cooking time more closely.
-The recipe said 10 minutes, but I let them go until they browned up a bit, so they were a little crispy the next day—not a problem for me in the least, but I’d just like to experiment a bit.
+The recipe said 10 minutes, but I let them go until they browned up a bit, more like 15 minutes, so they were a little crispy the next day—not a problem for me in the least, but I’d just like to experiment a bit.
 I was confident enough in them that I brought some to Janessa, who was volunteering at the Tofurky Trot with me, and she gushed a bit more than her normally gushy baseline, so I’ll take that as a good sign.
 And I might mix things up by pulsing the stuffing in a food processor to break it down a little, for more uniform cookies…because the ones in my photo (again, while delicious and delightful) looked nothing like the ones in the HuffPo photo.

 So here’s my veganized version of the Downtown Cookie Co’s stuffing cookie.
 Note: I made the full amount and came up with 2½ dozen 2.5-ish-inch cookies.
 This is a lot of cookie dough; I used my biggest mixing bowl and had a hard time mixing at the end without flinging bits over the side.

 - 1 c original Earth Balance (I use the tub, because I have no other use for the way-greasy sticks.)